Oscar-Pellice-Mas/Oscar-Pellice-Mas/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to develop games and program software.\
+💡 &nbsp;I'm passionate about game development and software programming.\
-🎓 &nbsp;I'm currently cursing a master on AAA Game Development at UPC Barcelona.\
+🎓 &nbsp;Currently pursuing a Master's in AAA Game Development at UPC Barcelona.\
-🌱 &nbsp;I'm on track for learning more about Videogame programming, Game Design, and AAA games creation.\
+🌱 &nbsp;I'm focused on deepening my knowledge in video game programming, game design, and creating high-quality AAA games.\
-✉️ &nbsp;You can send me an email at oscarpellicemas@gmail.com!
-I'll try to respond as soon as I can.
+✉️ &nbsp;Feel free to reach out to me at oscarpellicemas@gmail.com – I'll get back to you as soon as possible!

 <h2>🛠 &nbsp; Projects </h2>